 About the Author

-JEFFREY M. BRADSHAW (email@example.com) is a senior research scientist at the Florida Institute for Human and Machine Cognition (IHMC) in Pensacola, FL (www.ihmc.us/groups/jbradshaw, Wikipedia).
-His professional writings have explored a wide range of topics in human and machine intelligence.
+JEFFREY M. BRADSHAW (PhD, Cognitive Science, University of Washington) is a Senior Research Scientist at the Florida Institute for Human and Machine Cognition (IHMC) in Pensacola, Florida (www.ihmc.us/groups/jbradshaw; en.wikipedia.org/wiki/Jeffrey_M._Bradshaw).
+His professional writings have explored a wide range of topics in human and machine intelligence (www.jeffreymbradshaw.net).

 Jeff has been the recipient of several awards and patents and has been an adviser for initiatives in science, defense, space, industry, and academia worldwide.
 He chairs the Scientific Advisory Council for the Nissan Research Center—Silicon Valley and is a former co-editor of the Human-Centered Computing Department for IEEE Intelligent Systems.
 He was a member of the Defense Science Board 2015 Study on Autonomy, the Board on Global Science and Technology for the National Academies of Science, and the National Research Council Committee on Emerging Cognitive Neuroscience Research.